Artemis of Bana-Mighdall: Flashpoint

 In an alternate timeline referred to as Flashpoint, Artemis is the personal bodyguard for Hippolyta's sister Penthesileia.
 Penthesileia is upset by the upcoming wedding between Wonder Woman and Aquaman.
 She conspires with Aquaman's brother Ocean Master to stop it from happening.
 Penthesileia orders Artemis to disguise herself in Garth's armor to murder Wonder Woman on the wedding day.
 Hippolyta however stops the assassination from happening by blocking the attack.
 This ultimately kills Hippolyta in the process.
 Artemis is caught by Garth wearing his armor.
 She quickly defeats him and uses his unconscious body to frame him for the murder.
 Aquaman and the Atlanteans then visit Themyscira to negotiate for peace, while Artemis has bombs dropped on Themyscira.
 Later, Artemis joins the Amazons in conquering the United Kingdom, renaming it New Themyscira.
 During this same period, Artemis attempts to kill the resistance movement member Lois Lane.
-Although, Lois is rescued by Resistance member Britannia using smoke grenades to escape, Britannia is seriously wounded by Artemis.
+She is rescued by Resistance member Britannia using smoke grenades to escape, but Britannia is seriously wounded by Artemis.
 Later, when Artemis and the Furies battle the Resistance, Artemis follows Lois and Britannia in Westminster's lair.
 She hits Britannia in the back with an arrow.
 When Lois prevents her attack, Artemis grabs her and attempts to kill her, but Britannia is able to reach her armour and kills Artemis by flying through her body, tearing it in half and saving Lois.